 Our older kids (born in ’06 and ’08) were coming out of their beds for a drink, a tissue, to say goodnight to the dog again, etc… (it was lasting over an hour some nights!) and we finally said that if they come out when they don’t need anything, we would have to give them an extra “not fun” chore.They could come out & help themselves (use the bathroom, etc…) but to come get us to tuck them back in for the 9th time in an hour was just too much.
 It was getting OUT OF CONTROL.
 This stopped it after day 2 of the chores.

-PS- here are the products that I mentioned:
+PS- here are the affiliate links to the products that I mentioned:

 Need More Advice?